PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 ~70 in their context!
 It's striking to hear because in under a decade we've gone from translating sentences to pushing models to reason over corpora of millions of tokens!

-Another important detail when discussing complexity is that attention is highly parallel, so wall-clock time and raw FLOP counts are two different things.
-An interesting frame in a world of increasing compute is: what is the complexity of an algorithm in the limit of infinite parallel compute?
+Another important detail when discussing complexity is that attention is highly parallel, so wall-clock time and raw FLOP counts are entirely different things.
+Memory hierarchies, SIMD, inter-GPU communication, compiler optimizations, quantization, etc. further complicate the picture, and algorithms that account for hardware realities (like Flash Attention) are a possible subject for a future article.

+One interesting frame in a world of increasing compute is: what is the complexity of an algorithm in the limit of infinite parallel compute?
 For a fascinating deep dive, see ["Attention is Logarithmic (Actually)"](https://supaiku.com/attention-is-logarithmic).

 Finally, as a personal aside, a pet peeve of mine is when the complexity of attention is written as
 $\mathcal{O}(T^2)$, silently treating the embedding dimension as a constant.
 This is problematic for